blackszu/tidyData/CODEBOOK.md

 ﻿##Code book for run_analysis.R and the output dataset "tidyData"

-Coursera Getting and Cleaning Data Week3 Assignment
+This is a course assignment for Getting and Cleaning Data, Data Science Specialization by Johns Hopkins University via Coursera

 ==================================================================